paulross/svfsc/docs/Sphinx/source/testing.rst

       OPS: Operations Per Second, computed as 1 / Mean
     ================================================================================= 148 passed, 64 skipped in 7.23s ==================================================================================

+This takes around eight seconds.

 To run the full test suite including memory tests and benchmarks:

 .. code-block:: console

     $ pytest tests/ --runslow --benchmark-sort=name

+This takes six minutes or so.

 Building and Testing Everything
 ----------------------------------